Frequently Asked Questions

 worked against young snails.

-However, the nematode is temperature dependent.
+However, the nematode is temperature dependent and only works below ground.
 Prolonged drought

 or cold spells will make it necessary to re-apply.